The Future of Annual Report Design

 Educating and communicating value and vision is more important now than ever.
 The WebAR enables more engagement and better delivery of information to shareholders, employees, partners and customers.

 The WebAR can aesthetically present strategic financial data and statistics in an interesting layered manner.
 The viewer can intuitively dive deeper in their areas of interest with the simple click of a mouse, rather than flipping through several pages of static fine print.

-Although many companies will continue to generate printed versions, the WebAR should absolutely be considered as another more progressive method of presentation to go alongside it.
-The WebAR encourages improved participation and understanding of the report’s content, which in turn promotes increased transparency and trust in the company behind it.
+Although many companies will continue to generate printed versions, WebAR should absolutely be considered as another more progressive method of presentation to go alongside it.
+WebAR encourages improved participation and understanding of the report’s content, which in turn promotes increased transparency and trust in the company behind it.

 Being transparent and being able to communicate with one another is more important than ever.
 If you have questions about your upcoming annual report needs or strategy, let’s talk!
 Please call us at Rain Visual Strategy + Design.
 We would love to help you share your story.